PyConPL/Book/2017/presentations/with_python_security/text.md

 #### 1.5 Identifying assets

-what is the most precious thing we have in our app ?
+what is the most precious thing we have in our app?

 In case of a blog, it is the information, that is, our users and blog posts, but depending on our business model, it can also be confidentiality.